KrishnaNAcharya/KrishnaNAcharya/README.md

 i also experiment like a resident evil mad scientist

-friends treat me like tech support final boss DLC doing free community service to atone for my unforgivable war sins
+friends treat me like tech support final boss DLC

 phone broken